-- our investment objectives and business strategy; - our ability to obtain future financing arrangements; - our expected leverage; - our expected investments; - our estimates and statements relating to, and our ability to make, future distributions to holders of the securities; - our ability to compete in the marketplace; - market, industry and economic trends; - recent market developments and actions taken and to be taken by the U.S. Government and the anticipated impact of those developments and actions on our investment objectives and business strategy; - mortgage loan modification programs and future legislative actions; - our ability to maintain our qualification as a REIT under the Internal Revenue Code of 1986, as amended, or the Code, and limitations on our business by our status as a REIT; - our ability to maintain our exclusion from regulation as an investment company under the Investment Company Act of 1940, as amended, or the Investment Company Act; - availability of investment opportunities in residential mortgage assets; - availability of qualified personnel; - prepayment rates; and - projected default rates.
+- our investment objectives and business strategy; - our ability to raise capital through the sale of our equity and debt securities and to invest the net proceeds of any such offering in the target assets identified at the time of the offering; - our ability to obtain future financing arrangements and refinance existing financing arrangements as they mature; - our expected leverage; - our expected investments; - our ability to acquire servicing-related assets and mortgage and real estate-related securities; - · estimates and statements relating to, and our ability to make, future distributions to holders of the securities; - our ability to compete in the marketplace; - market, industry and economic trends; - recent market developments and actions taken and to be taken by the U.S. Government, the U.S. Treasury and the Board of Governors of the Federal Reserve System, the Federal National Mortgage Association, the Federal Home Loan Mortgage Corporation, the Government National Mortgage Association and the SEC; - mortgage loan modification programs and future legislative actions; - our ability to maintain our qualification as a REIT under the Code and limitations on our business due to compliance with requirements for maintaining our qualification as a REIT under the Code; - our ability to maintain our exclusion from regulation as an investment company under the Investment Company Act; - projected capital and operating expenditures; - availability of qualified personnel; and - projected prepayment and/or default rates.